buildpacks-community/kpack-cli/docs/kp_lifecycle_update.md

 Update lifecycle image used by kpack

-The Lifecycle image will be uploaded to the canonical repository.
+The Lifecycle image will be uploaded to the default repository.
 Therefore, you must have credentials to access the registry on your machine.

-The canonical repository is read from the "canonical.repository" key of the "kp-config" ConfigMap within "kpack" namespace.
+The default repository is read from the "default.repository" key of the "kp-config" ConfigMap within "kpack" namespace.

 ```